 Malcolm has performed at all the major storytelling festivals in the UK, as well as a variety of other venues from caves to castles and churches to country parks.
-He is a versatile storyteller and can create a programme for most situations, indoors or out.
+He can create a programme for most situations, indoors or out.
 He is particularly experienced at leading walks, which brings together his knowledge of natural history and archaeology with his love of story.

 This is a performance consisting of stories and music, with musician Tim Dalling, that is both a poetic and a scientific evocation of seabirds.
 It highlights the wonder in seabirds and threats to their populations, combining folktale, natural history and personal life-stories to create a single piece embroidered with Hebridean, Icelandic and Siberian music.

 ‘…a curious blend of photo-documentary, autobiography, romantic quest and Nordic saga with nary a dull moment, delivered with great verve and wit by these two poetic champions.’
 Bristol Review

 It moved me…a unique show from people who understood and cared about birds.
 David Lea, Deputy Director of the RSPB, 1970’s

 ‘It opened a world of beauty, loss, longing and timeless truth through personal and mythic story.
 It balanced gracefully the tones of the sincere and heartfelt and the light and loose, never losing it’s footing but letting the audience know they were on the edge!
 Malcolm and Tim embodied the birds and we flew with them.
 It’s not often these days we recover our awareness of the basic kinship of all nature’s community.
 And this thanks to a couple of blokes and a blackboard…’ Joshua Gabila